 Eveleigh NSW 2015

-Carriageworks presents an ambitious, artist-led program of works year round, encompassing visual arts, theatre, dance, music and immersive performances.
-It’s the place to experience something different and the resident companies represent Sydney’s diverse mix of communities, cultures and ideas.
+Carriageworks presents an ambitious program throughout the year encompassing visual arts, theatre, dance, music, and immersive performances.
+It’s the place to experience something different, and represents Sydney’s diverse mix of communities, culture, and ideas.

-How to get there: Carriageworks is just a short walk from Redfern, Macdonaldtown and Newtown train stations.
-You can also hop on a bus to nearby City Road and there’s plenty of bike parking if you prefer to arrive on two wheels.
+How to get there: Carriageworks is a short walk from Redfern, Macdonaldtown and Newtown train stations.
+You can also hop on a bus to nearby City Road and enjoy proximity to bike lanes, with onsite bike racks if you prefer to arrive on two wheels.